alonsobsd/bhyvemgr/README.md

 pass out quick on $ext_if inet proto { tcp udp } from any to any
 ```
-With this best configuration, bhyvemgr will add an entry for each virtual machine to dnsmasq, dnsmasq will use this data for assign network configuration automatically, dnsmasq will provide a dns service for resolv each virtual machine name or subdmomain and virtual machines traffic will be management by packet filter rules.
+With this best configuration, bhyvemgr will add an entry for each virtual machine to dnsmasq, dnsmasq will use this data for assign network configuration automatically, this will provide a dns service to resolv each virtual machine name or subdmomain.
+Virtual machines traffic will be management by packet filter rules.

 # Run bhyvemgr for the first time
-When bhyvemgr is started for the first time, it will create a initial config file.
-It is mandatory review, modify (if it is necessary) and press **Save settings** button from of **Settings form** the first time
+When bhyvemgr starts in the first time, this will create a initial config file.
+It is mandatory to review, modify (if it is necessary) and press **Save settings** button from of **Settings form** the first time

 ![image](https://github.com/user-attachments/assets/35b0ea78-8449-4c08-bc13-c09977e0c30a)